 Disposal.
 This is a huge stage in the buyer experience cycle.
 Today, more than ever, how your product is disposed of after use or whether or not it creates waste or by-products is extremely important.

 Let’s take a quick look again at the preceding components or stages of the Buyer Experience Cycle.
-Click each link to see the post written associated with that stage if you wish to review.
+Click each link to see the post written associated with that stage if you wish to review it.

 The grid used in Blue Ocean Strategy work associated with the Buyer Experience Cycle and its associated levers is call the Buyer Utility Map.

-Customers may call them frustrations, you may call it in e-commerce circles and abandon shopping cart or in product design it shows itself in a failed component that ends effective use of the product.
+Customers may call them frustrations, you may call it in e-commerce circles an abandoned shopping cart or in product design, it shows itself in a failed component that ends effective use of the product.

 In a service business, it may be your requirement to do business in person when doing business via phone or Zoom was sufficient all along.